Albania: Doing business and staying in touch

 Punctuality is expected.
 Business cards are common and European practices are observed.

 Since 1998, the Albanian economy has stabilised and grown, thanks mainly to the expansion of the construction industry.
 An increase in tourist activity in many of the seaside resorts has helped to expand the service industry.
-The agricultural market, which makes up over half of GDP, has grown as production has diversified.
-The economy is further bolstered by remittances from Albanians abroad, mainly in Greece and Italy, which account for at least 25% of GDP.
+The agricultural market, which employs almost half of Albania’s economic population, makes up under one quarter of the national GDP but has grown as production has diversified.
+The economy is further bolstered by remittances from Albanians abroad.

 Main trading partners